JaYRaNa213/Real-Estate-AI-Sales-Qualification-Bot/Readme.md

 Documentation covering problem, tech stack, and solution workflow

 🏆 Why Participate?
-Hands-on experience with real-world AI automation tools
+Gain hands-on experience with real-world AI automation tools

 Network with industry experts and innovators

-Opportunity for PPO at 12 LPA with Swafinix Technologies Pvt.
+Get a chance for PPO at 12 LPA with Swafinix Technologies Pvt.
 Ltd.

 Prizes: MacBook, iPhone, Apple Watch, Cash, and more!